Catweazle: Summary

 Catweazle mistakes all modern technology for powerful magic (an example of Arthur C. Clarke's third law that "Any sufficiently advanced technology is indistinguishable from magic"), particularly "elec-trickery" (electricity) and the "telling bone" (telephone).
 Often he tried spells that failed and he would sigh, "Nothing works".
-Feeling flushed with success in the final episode, his last words were "Everything works, touch wood, everything works!".
+Feeling flushed with success in the final episode, his last words were "Everything works, Touchwood!
+Everything works!".

 Both series were shot on 16mm film.
 The first series was mostly shot on location at Home Farm, Ripley Road, East Clandon, (near Guildford) in Surrey, England in 1969.
 The second was mostly filmed around the Bayford/Brickendon area of Hertfordshire in 1970 (S02E12 shows scenes of Brickendon and near Bayford station).
 Interior scenes were filmed at [the now defunct] Halliford Studios, Manygate Lane, near Shepperton.

 Both series centred on the relationship between Catweazle and the young lad from the present day who quickly accepts Catweazle as a friend.
 The second series had a more farcical character than the first.
 In the plaster fight scene in the episode 'The Enchanted King'.
 Cedric's parents were slightly unhinged gentry living in their family stately home.
 Almost all characters seemed out of touch with reality except Cedric.
 In the second series, Catweazle sings/speaks to himself using the series theme tune.

 Although Bayldon thought the story had run its course after two series, he still praised the second, commenting that two episodes were, in his view, below standard, but not written by Carpenter; "There are two episodes I felt that with; the rest I think are lovely.
 I thought they were dreadful, but they were not written by Richard.
 They were written when we were behind".